brobro10000/password-generator/README.md

 ![noPasswordLength](assets/images/noPasswordLengthSS.PNG)

 - The password must be between 8-128 characters.
-Attmepting to enter a password outside of these parameters returns the following function.
+Attempting to enter a password outside of these parameters returns the following function.

 ![passwordParametersNotMet](assets/images/passwordParametersSS.PNG)